 - The folding makes it easy to carry.

 - The knife is relatively safe.

-- Well designed knife with a great finish.
+- Well designed knife with an excellent finish.

 - The size is perfect for carrying around with you.

-- A little difficult to open here and there.
+- A little challenging to open here and there.

 - The blades do not lock.

 - There is no consistency in finishing.

 What Others Have to Say

 How to keep the blades in shape